Installing Floor Self-Levelling Over Slate Tiles: A Comprehensive Guide

 Cold, fresh water

-A high-powered drill with mixing paddle
+A high-powered drill with a mixing paddle

 Mix until smooth and lump-free.